O3-Cyber/oidc-code-to-cloud/README.md

 ### /modules/arm_data.py
 Module to interact with Azure Resource Manager (ARM) API.
 Distinct functions for each of the API calls used.

+# Remaining:
+* Get data from GitHub using REST API and match the SubjectIdentifier to GitHub attributes
+* Consider if we want GitHub Controls in the first iteration or if we move to attack paths before we determine controls in GitHub.
+*